 Strong Adhesion

-One of the leading causes of coating failure is poor adhesion.
-Bare metal, polished metal, and rust patina all require a clear coat that can bond strongly to the surface.
+Poor adhesion is one of the leading causes of coating failure.
+Bare metal, polished metal, and rust patina all need a clear coat that bonds strongly to that specific surface.

 Moisture and Corrosion Resistance

-A high-quality clear coat should form a non-porous barrier that isolates metal from water, oxygen, and contaminants.
+A high-quality clear coat forms a non-porous barrier that isolates metal from water, oxygen, and contaminants.

 UV Stability

-Many clear coats eventually yellow, chalk, fade, or lose gloss when exposed to prolonged sunlight and outdoor weathering.
+Many clear coats eventually yellow, chalk, fade, or lose gloss under prolonged sunlight and outdoor weathering.

 Flexibility and Crack Resistance

-Metal surfaces expand and contract with temperature changes and vibration.
-Coatings that become brittle over time are more likely to crack and fail.
+Metal expands and contracts with temperature swings and vibration, and a coating that turns brittle over time is more likely to crack under that movement.

 Chemical, Abrasion, and Heat Resistance